 The movement toward social legislation may be said to date from 1890.
 During the two or three years previous to that, partly as a result of German Socialist successes and partly, too, as a result of the feverish agitation in England, a great wave of Socialist sentiment, withal of a very indefinite type, swept over the colonies.
-"In 1889 every one was reading collectivist tracts and listening to altruistic sermons.'
+"In 1889 every one was reading collectivist tracts and listening to altruistic sermons."
 Middle class people in Australia contributed liberally to the fund raised for the London dockers in the great strike and the victory of the dockers was hailed as a great victory for the cause of humanity.
 At home the exposures of the terrible sweating system, of which Mr. Reeves gives many grewsome details, were made by the middle class-philanthropists, politicians and the capitalist press-rather than by the workers themselves.
 Every vestige of class division seems to have been blurred.
 But the maritime strike of 1890 was a rude awakener.
 The altruistic sentiments of the middle class died when Labor's struggle threatened their interests.
 In the following year the great shearers' strike took place in Queensland.
 The Colonies had entered upon an era of strikes.
 Labor was beaten at every point: in five years the employers won every fight in every colony.
 In fact, the decade, 1890-1899, was altogether a period of disastrous strikes in which the employers nearly always won.
 But in the meantime Labor had tasted the fruit of victory on the political field.
-In New Zealand the trade unions had in December, 1800, made an alliance with the Progressives and succeeded in electing five of their men.
+In New Zealand the trade unions had in December, 1890, made an alliance with the Progressives and succeeded in electing five of their men.
 In Australia the entrance of the Labor Party was more dramatic.
-In 1895 the first effort was made when no less than thirty-five Labor members gained seets.
-They were more aggressive than the New Zealanders and aspired to form from the first a compact, disciplined th rd party as Parnell and his followers had done in England.
+In 1895 the first effort was made when no less than thirty-five Labor members gained seats.
+They were more aggressive than the New Zealanders and aspired to form from the first a compact, disciplined third party as Parnell and his followers had done in England.
 Upon the whole they seem to have succeeded.
 In Queensland class lines were more closely drawn by both parties and the result has been a much less showy result.
 In 1893 the Labor Party won fifteen seats, which they have increased by eight.
-In South Australia there are five Labor members of of a total of forty-two in the Lower House, and two ne nbers in the Upper House.
+In South Australia there are five Labor members out of a total of forty-two in the Lower House, and two members in the Upper House.
 InVictoria there are seven in the Lower House out of a total of ninety-five.
-In Western Australia and Tasmania the factory system has not been very fully developed as yet, and the political labor movement is rot very strong.
+In Western Australia and Tasmania the factory system has not been very fully developed as yet, and the political labor movement is not very strong.
 Of all the colonies Queensland, where the Labor Party has fought middle-class radicalism and almost displaced it, appeals to my sympathy and support.
 In New Zealand the Labor Party has, from the first, been absorbed by the middle class Progressive Party.
-The federation of six of the colonies-all but New Zeaand-into a Commonwealth in 1901, was an event of great magnitude.
-It brought new opportunities to Labor and in the Federal Parliament there are sixteen Labor members cut of a total of seventy-five in the House of Representatives, and eight out of thirty-six in the Senate.
-These terms, by t ie way, should not be taken too literally.
-Both are representative bodies and the names seem, therefore, uniortunately clicsen.
-Mr. Reeves, as might be expected from a loyal New Z calander, is not so enthusiastic over the federation of the six colonies as he probably would be if he we're a Queenslander for example.
-And throughout the which work one feels that, perhaps because of his greater intimacy with the atfairs of that colony.
-New Zealand looms disproportionately large in this study.